torvalds/linux/Documentation/networking/tcp_ao.rst

 keys, is: use filters in ``getsockopt(TCP_AO_GET_KEYS)`` and asynchronous delete with ``setsockopt(TCP_AO_DEL_KEY)``.

-Linux TCP-AO also provides a bunch of segment counters that can be helpful with troubleshooting/debugging issues.
+GNU/Linux TCP-AO also provides a bunch of segment counters that can be helpful with troubleshooting/debugging issues.
 Every MKT has good/bad counters that reflect how many packets passed/failed verification.
 Each TCP-AO socket has the following counters: